leekristen090/CS5200/finalProj/java/res/README.md

 added tuple.
 If the delete button is clicked, again the user will be prompted with a pop-up window with a dropdown menu of tables and text boxes.
-These text boxes will show the primary and composite key fields for the corresponding table which is needed for deletion.
+These text boxes will show the primary and composite primary key fields for the corresponding table which is needed for deletion.
 Once they are satisfied with the information, they can click ok and, if successful, the table will be shown in the table environment with their chosen tuple deleted.
 If the future shows button is clicked, the user will see a table that contains all of Sabrina's upcoming shows as well as the tour name, venue and location information, and seat availability.
 All user actions and inputs have appropriate error handling as well as allowing